 Language courses taken at the Kyoto Consortium for Japanese Studies (KCJS) may also count toward this requirement.

-- a pre-modern literature course (CAS LJ 250 Masterpieces of Japanese Literature)
+- CAS LJ 250 Masterpieces of Japanese Literature (required for all majors)

-- two courses chosen from CAS LJ 251, 350, 451, 480, and 481 (LJ 451 may be taken more than once if topic has changed; some topics include Murakami Haruki, Approaches to Popular Culture, Post-War Literature, Edo Literature, and comparative topics dealing with Japanese literature in the context of East Asia and the world)
+Topics courses may be taken for credit more than once if topic has changed.
+Topics include specific authors, genres, periods, or themes, and comparative topics dealing with Japanese literature in the context of East Asia and the world.

-With the exception of CAS LJ 350, the literature courses are conducted in English, with some use of Japanese originals and bilingual editions where applicable.
+With the exception of CAS LJ 350, the literature courses are conducted in English and do not require Japanese language ability.
+Japanese originals and bilingual editions will be made available where applicable.

-- Two courses in Japanese history, culture, and cinema:
+- Two courses in Japanese history, culture, and cinema, chosen from:

 With the exception of CAS LJ 445, these courses are conducted in English.

 - Three additional CAS LJ non-language courses at the 400 level or above.
 Students may also take Japanese studies courses in other departments (such as History of Art & Architecture, Religion, Anthropology) or other sections of MLCL (such as Chinese or Korean) as approved by the advisor.
 Non-LJ courses can be at the 200 and 300 level if approved by the advisor.
 Non-language courses taken in Kyoto (KCJS) or at Keio University may also count toward this requirement.

 A placement test is required of all students whose most recent course in Japanese was taken while in high school or at a college other than Boston University and who wish to continue their study of this language here.
 Information about online testing is available at the Modern Languages & Comparative Literature Department website.